jeyabalajis/aws-certified-data-analytics-specialty-notes/docs/processing/amazon_emr.md

 - Amazon EMR can be used to quickly and cost-effectively perform data transformation workloads (ETL) such as sort, aggregate, and join on large datasets.
 - You can use a **transient cluster** to aggregate the sensors' data each night.
 After it is completed, the transient clusters are _automatically terminated_.
 - This service will help you save costs since it will only run each night, and you can use Amazon QuickSight to get insights instantly and effortlessly.

+## Process Data with Custom JAR

+- A custom JAR runs a compiled Java program that you can upload to Amazon S3.
+- You should compile the program against the version of Hadoop you want to launch, and submit a CUSTOM_JAR step to your Amazon EMR cluster.